Near Dark (1987)

 Mae tries to tell Caleb that he must kill people and drink their blood in order to live as he starts to feel weak and ill when he refuses and Caleb's father Loy (Tim Thomerson) tries to rescue him and bring him back to human life but it may be risky.

-This is the most original vampire flick ever.
+Bottom line is that this is the most original vampire flick ever.
 It doesn't shows them having monstrous faces and growing fangs nor flying anywhere.
 Just people travelling in vehicles and avoiding the sun.
 It's an excellent film too with nonstop action and a total 80's horror flick.
 I advise this to anyone who enjoys old school horror.

 There's many good touching moments in the film with the main character living the life as a vampire and having a romance with the vampiress who made him a vampire along with his father and sister trying to rescue him.

 The story started out as very mysterious before discovering who this vampiress is and acting strange which was a perfect drawing card to the beginning of this film in which makes a perfect story instead of jumping right in revealing her identity as one.
+There's alot of great settings surrounding each scene like a sleazy bar, motels and the distance of the sun rising.

-The acting is very good as lead actor Adrian Pasdar put all his energy into this film on his experience as a vampire showing great sickening emotions as well as the expressionless expressions too when he needed to do so.
+The acting is very good as lead actor Adrian Pasdar (Caleb Colton) put all his energy into this film on his experience as a vampire showing great sickening emotions as well as the expressionless expressions too when he needed to do so.
 He shows terrific intensity and great aggrsssions too which was one of the film's pluses to top it all off.
 He was one of the best actors for this flick.

 Jenny Wright